caiquearaujo/Apache-Site-Setup/README.md

 ### DOMAIN (REQUIRED)
 The main domain.
 By using the commands `-d` or `--domain`.
 You type in the following format: `example.com`.

+### DOMAIN PROVIDER (OPTIONAL)
+The provider configuration file.
+By using the commands `-dP` or `--domain-provider`.
+You type in the following format: `default.apache` file name without extension.

+Each provider was your own configuration in vhost file.
+Everything you have to do is copy the `default.apache.conf` file and edit in the way you want.
+If you save the file as `default.python.conf` you have to use `default.python` in this command.

+**BY DEFAULT** it uses `default.apache`.

 ### SUBDOMAIN (OPTIONAL)
 The subdomain to configure.
 By using the commands `-s` or `--subdomain`.